Malbork Castle (formerly known as Marienburg Castle) is a castle of the Teutonic Knights in northern Poland.

 The Teutonic Knights began building the castle in 1274 on the western border of their territories, midway between Gdańsk and Elbląg, to complete the strategic network of castles along the Vistula River and the Baltic coast, from Toruń to Kaliningrad.
 The choice of Malbork reflects the importance that the Order attached to the acquisition of Pomerelia, the land lying on the west bank of the Lower Vistula, as the first step in an attempt to link up its eastern territories with those in the Holy Roman Empire.

-Building began with the Upper Castle, which has four wings round an inner courtyard with a surrounding curtain wall.
-The chapel and the chapter house on the first floor of the north wing were probably completed in 1280, when the Knights and citizens of neighbouring Zantyr moved to Malbork.
+The building began with the Upper Castle, which has four wings around an inner courtyard with a surrounding curtain wall.
+The chapel and the chapter house on the first floor of the north wing were probably completed in 1280 when the Knights and citizens of neighboring Zantyr moved to Malbork.

 The transfer of the Grand Master’s headquarters from Venice to Malbork in 1309 initiated new projects.
 The chapter house was enlarged to incorporate the chapel gallery, and a residential west range, of which only the Great Refectory survives, was begun in the Middle Castle.